dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 That's what they're there for.

 ### Write lightweight usage services
 Essential to ensuring optimal memory allocation.
-Here's a screenshot of the usage statistics for each of the threads after a workout.
+There's a screenshot of the usage statistics for each of the threads after a workout.

 ## In Summary